hagl/dhall-unison/README.md

 ### Future directions

-Once Unison has some reflection/meta-programming possibilties it should be possible to
+Once Unison has some reflection/meta-programming possibilities it should be possible to
 * generate a Dhall type for a Unison type (giving type checking & editor support for config files)
 * automatically convert a Dhall value into a Unison value when their types are compatible